Software: MoneyWorks accounting software

 When ordering large quantity or high value of goods from supplier, often supplier requires you to place a deposit (or advance payment) before goods is being delivered or manufactured.

-You need to create a non-stock item, Deposit, and associated this item with both Advances to Supplier (current liability account) and Advances from Customer (current asset account).
+You need to create a non-stock item, Deposit, and associated this item with both Advances to Supplier (current Assets account) and Advances from Customer (current Liabilities account).
 Assuming you only deal with local suppliers and customers, then, both Advances accounts need to be associated with the standard rated GST code (G Code).
 According to IRAS, if deposit is form part of the payment, then, GST is applicable on payment made.

 After creating your Purchase Order, process your order as Pay deposit for order, MoneyWorks will prompt you to record your payment information.